jboss-developer/jboss-jdg-quickstarts/openshift/datagrid-service/user-config/README.md

 You do not specify credentials with the `APPLICATION_USER` and `APPLICATION_PASSWORD` parameters because the custom template disables mandatory authentication.

+**NOTE:** Even though this quickstart disables authentication, the launch script does not generate keystores when you create Data Grid with custom configuration.
+If you want to use authentication with custom configuration, you must set up keystores for `datagrid-service` manually.

 After you successfully deploy `datagrid-service`, export the template to verify the custom modifications.

 ```bash